 This post focuses on the unconscious biases which can interfere with an employee’s return to work after a serious health issue.
 This is the fourth post in a series for line managers who are supporting such employees, and are wondering how they can best do that.

-Rather than focus on HR policies and employment law, what I am sharing here are the subtle and often unseen aspects which can help the employee’s return to work or derail it.
+Rather than focus on HR policies and employment law, what I share here are the subtle and often unseen aspects which can help the employee’s return to work or derail it.
 Knowing about them will enhance your ability to relate empathically with your employee and support them, which is a key ingredient for a working relationship built on trust.
 This in turn can enhance employee engagement and loyalty.
 The earlier posts are here, here and here.

 My starting point is to look at some of the most common unconscious biases we hold as a society.
 These messages surround us and can sometimes impact what we believe, think and say.
-The aim is to deepen our awareness to enable us to make mindful choices about what we say and do when supporting a colleague returning to work after a serious health issue.
+The aim is to deepen our awareness to enable us to make mindful choices about what we say and do when supporting a colleague who is returning to work after a serious health issue.

 This week I am sharing two prevalent biases.
 In two weeks, I’ll share three more and offer questions you can ask yourself to uncover the unconscious biases around health, illness and disability you may hold.